ankurgupta85/wiivv/README.md

 How to run the project:
 1) Download repo
-2) Open application.properties file under src/main/resources and replace values for etsy.api.key
+2) Open application.properties file under src/main/resources and replace values for
+    * etsy.api.key
-    currency.api_key
+    * currency.api_key
 3) After updating the values,
-    Go to the location of the project --> cd wiivv
+    * Go to the location of the project --> cd wiivv
-    Run: mvn clean install --> Make sure that the build is successfull
+    * Run: mvn clean install --> Make sure that the build is successfull
-4) After mvn clean install is successfull,
+4) After mvn clean install is successfull, there are two ways to run the project
-    Run: mvn exec:java  --> this would start the application and then use the API mentioned below to get the response.
+    * Run: mvn exec:java  --> this would start the application and then use the API mentioned below to get the response.
+    * Run: java -jar target/wiivv-0.0.1-SNAPSHOT.jar --> this would start the application and then use the API mentioned below to get the response.

 This project aims at hitting two APIs and return a list of products